© All Rights Reserved Utrecht

 © All Rights Reserved omnicogni

-The Tabernas desert is probably the best example of a rea desert in Europe.
+The Tabernas desert is probably the best example of a real desert in Europe.
 It is located in the southeast of Spain, in the province of Almeria, in Andalusia.
 The Tabernas Desert is situated between the Sierra de los Filabres to the north and the Sierra de Alhamilla to the south and southeast.
-It is a protected wilderness area with fantastic desert landscapes and as a desert is receives just less of the maximum of 250 mm a year in an area known as Levante.
-It is isolated from the humid winds of the Mediterranean Sea.
-On top of that, evaporation is much higher than that, especially during the long and hot summers when months pass without a single drop of rain and 12 hours of sunshine a day occur.
+It is a protected wilderness in an area known as Levante, with fantastic desert landscapes and being a desert it receives just less than the maximum of 250 mm a year.
+It is isolated from the humid winds of the Mediterranean Sea and on top of that evaporation is very high, especially during the long, hot summers when months pass without a single drop of rain and 12 hours of sunshine a day occur.
 This is when temperatures can exceed 40 °C in the shade (if you can find any!).
-Because of its splended desert wilderness, it was the location of many Spaghetti westerns, Lawrence of Arabia, an Indian Jones movie and many more.
+Because of its splendid desert wilderness, it was chosen as the location for many Spaghetti westerns, Lawrence of Arabia, the Indiana Jones movie and many more.
 Some of the sets are now in use as theme parks, with names as Oasys, Fort Bravo and Western Leone.

 © All Rights Reserved moragj